Michaelcraun/DiceCalc/README.md

 )
 ```

+Alternatively, you can add this package to your Xcode project directly by clicking `File > Swift Packages > Add Package Dependency...` and pasting the link to this repository (`https://github.com/Michaelcraun/DiceCalc.git`) in the dialog box.

 ## Usage example

 You can use the default layout simply by using the default initializer like so:

 ```swift
 import RPGDiceCalculator
 import SwiftUI